This story starts on the 2nd of October 2019.

 Please forgive me for the initial lack of detail on my first few travel entries.
-I’d been excited for weeks leading up to this day, mesmerised by the concept of leaving home.
-I didn’t take enough time to record my thoughts at first, and now — almost a year later — I’ve forgotten parts.
+I’d been excited for weeks leading up to this day, mesmerised by the concept of leaving everything behind and seeing a whole new side of the world.
+I didn’t take enough time to record my thoughts at first, and now—almost a year later—I’ve forgotten parts.
 There’s that sieve of a memory I mentioned earlier.
 I’ve tried to fill in the blanks, to add comments and reflections where necessary.
 Here goes nothing.

 I awake in my room and realise: I won’t wake up here again for a long time

 I meet my friends at the fantastic Unthank Kitchen for a send-off breakfast.
 We reminisce over some of our favourite times together, all joining in to throw our anecdotes into the conversational highlight reel.
-It’s a very British thing to struggle knowing what to say when someone is leaving — to laugh away tension, to throw around platitudes.
+It feels very British, struggling to know what to say when someone is leaving—to laugh away tension, throw around platitudes.
 I know I’ll miss them, though.
 I drive off smiling, watching them in the wing-mirror as they wave and shout.

 Today was the last day I’ll see my family for a fair while, too.
-I feel a bittersweet blend of sadness and joy; excited, but sentimental.
-Everything is intensified, as it often is on the threshold of a sudden change in your life.
+There’s a bittersweet blend of sadness and joy; excited, but sentimental.
+Everything is intensified, as it often is on the threshold of a sudden change in life.